 How to Remove a Column by Name in R using dplyr

 In the first delete a column in R example, we are going to drop one column by its name.
 To delete a column by the column name is quite easy using dplyr and select.
-First, we using the
+First, we are going to use the

 select() function and we put in the name of the dataframe from which we want to delete a column.
-In the drop a column in the R example below, we are going to drop the height column.
+In the code example below, we are going to drop the height column.

 How to Drop a Column by Index in R using dplyr